Returning to medicine

 The General Practice National Recruitment Office has details of the GP induction and Refresher Scheme.
 This operates in England and Wales and enables GPs who have taken a break to return to work

 If you have worked overseas as a GP this scheme will enable you to have your experience gained abroad recognised.

 You’ll have the opportunity to integrate your previous skills into the current NHS and you’ll also be given learning opportunities to bring your skills to the required level.

 This scheme can involve a supervised placement of up to six months in a GP practice to build up skills and restore confidence, Bursaries are also available.

 Similar schemes are also available in Scotland.

 See our information on LTFT training.

-BMJ Careers have written an article on return to practice schemes for GPs.
+BMJ Careers has published an article on return to practice schemes for GPs.